c1yq/RL-Swapper/README.md

 ﻿# Rocket League Asset Swapper
 ![Total Downloads](https://img.shields.io/github/downloads/c1yq/RL-Swapper/total.svg?style=for-the-badge&color=blue)

-The ultimate tool to use any item in Rocket League (just like old BakkesMod plugins), plus advanced tools to inject your own custom images directly into the game!
+The ultimate tool to use any item in Rocket League (just like Bakkesmod), plus advanced tools to inject your own custom images directly into the game!

 ## 🚀 Main Features